djeada/Numpy-Tutorials/notes/3_vector_operations.md

 $\vec{v} = [1, 2, 3]$ is a row vector in $\mathbb{R}^3$.

-**Practical Use Case:** Row vectors are commonly used to represent individual data samples in a dataset, where each element corresponds to a feature value.
+Row vectors are commonly used to represent individual data samples in a dataset, where each element corresponds to a feature value.

 **Column Vector:**